Configuring OAuth providers

 Enterprise-tier organizations can use their OAuth provider to manage API access using externally generated tokens.
 Configuring an OAuth provider enables secure authorization for AI Hub API access following OAuth 2.0 standards.
 When you configure an OAuth provider, AI Hub validates tokens issued by your provider instead of generating its own tokens.

 Admins can add and manage OAuth provider configurations.
+You can add multiple configurations for your organization.

 Using externally managed tokens is a two-step process.